Haiyun314/Study_Notes/Tech Tools/Finite element/finite_element.md

+## Questions:
+- In fluid dynamics, directly computing gradients can be impractical.
+Therefore, we use the concept of weak derivatives, which allows us to reformulate problems into a weak form.
+This approach not only makes the computations more feasible but also provides a framework to rigorously discuss the existence and uniqueness of solutions to the problem.

-# Overall Explanation of the Finite Element Method
+## Overall Explanation of the Finite Element Method

 The **Finite Element Method (FEM)** is a numerical technique used to approximate solutions of **partial differential equations (PDEs)**.
 It is particularly effective for complex geometries and boundary conditions.